micharbet/CLE/doc/README.md

 line, where I always tried to have an easily distinguished prompt.
 It was possible in diferent ways.
 Basically, I have been editing the shell resource files .bashrc, .kshrc and manually transferring them to each new server and account.
-Those files probably still exists on some old boxes and in scattered backup files.
+Those files may still exist on some old boxes and in scattered backup files.
 You all probably have something similar.

 CLE itself begun as customized .bash resource file itself and a set of